jungdu/rtc-socket-connector-client/README.md

 **rtc-socket-connector-client** is a library for WebRTC connection with [**rtc-socket-connector-server**](https://github.com/jungdu/rtc-socket-connector-server).
 Clients send socket messages **rtc-socket-connector-client** for WebRTC to the server using **rtc-socket-connector-server**.
 These two libraries simplify the process required for WebRTC connection.
+**Example using this library**: [rtc-socket-connector-example](https://github.com/jungdu/rtc-socket-connector-example)